OpenTechSchool/python-flask/core/hello-world.md

 There are two main types of request, `GET` and `POST`.

 * The browser sends a `GET` request to retrieve data.
 For example, going to `http://www.opentechschool.org/team.html` will cause the browser to send `GET /team.html` to the server.
 * The `POST` request is used to send data.
-For example if you fill out a web form and click `Submit` it will send the form data back to the server.
+For example if you fill out a web form and click _Submit_ it will send the form data back to the server.

 We will be doing both GET and POST requests today.
 First we'll handle a GET request with the Hello World example.
-Then in a later chapter we will try POST.
+Then in a later chapter we will try POST to receive an email address.

 # Hello World - A Static Website